 - Criminal Law and Procedure

-Associate Professor Kelley Burton joined the USC Law School in January 2015.
-She previously worked as an academic at the Queensland University of Technology (QUT) Faculty of Law (2000–2014), where she taught 11 undergraduate core law courses spanning across all year levels in the law degree.
-Her key areas of expertise are criminal law and evidence.
+Associate Professor Kelley Burton joined the USC Law School in January 2015 and previously worked at the Queensland University of Technology (QUT) Faculty of Law (2000–2014).
+Kelley's key areas of expertise are criminal law and evidence.

-Kelley has numerous publications pertaining to legal education and criminal law including peer reviewed journal articles; book chapters; international and national conference papers; submissions to law reform commissions; text books; and book reviews.
+Kelley has more than 70 publications pertaining to legal education and criminal law including 25 peer reviewed journal articles; book chapters, international and national conference papers; submissions to law reform commissions; books; and book reviews.

 - Kelley Burton, LexisNexis Questions and Answers: Criminal Law in Queensland and Western Australia (LexisNexis Butterworths, 2nd ed, 2015).